On the Approximation of Singular Functions by Series of Non-integer Powers: Introduction

+While Stenger's method uses explicit interpolation formulas for approximating functions falling into certain regularity classes, rational approximations can also be constructed numerically using other representations.
+By using Euclidean division and the method of undetermined coefficients, it is possible to show that any rational function $r(x)$ of type $(n+m,n)$ with distinct poles can be written in the form

+In order to approximate functions with branch point singularities, lightning methods (\cite{gopal}, \cite{gopal2}) fix the poles in the representation~(\ref{eq:rx}) a priori to cluster exponentially along rays in the complex plane, terminating at the singular points of the function being approximated.
+The coefficients $\{a_j\}$ and $\{b_j\}$ are then determined by solving a least squares problem at oversampled points.
+It was proved in \cite{gopal} that, for any sequence of $n$ complex points exhibiting exponential clustering, with spacing scaling as $O(n^{-1/2})$ on a logarithmic scale, there exists a sequence of rational approximations $\{r_n\}$ of type $(n-1,n)$ with poles at these points, which achieves a root-exponential rate of convergence $O(\exp(-C\sqrt{n}))$ for functions with branch point singularities.

+Rather than fixing the poles of a rational function a priori, one can instead fix the interpolation or support points of a rational interpolant.
+As shown in~\cite{aaa}, any rational function $r(x)$ of type $(n,n)$ which does not have poles at the points $\{z_j\}$ can be written in the barycentric form

+so that $r(z_j)=f_j$.
+The adaptive Antoulas-Anderson (AAA) algorithm \cite{aaa} is a rational function approximation method based on this form, which increases the order $n$ at each iteration, selecting the additional collocation point $z_{n+1}$ in a greedy fashion.
+Like lightning methods, the weights are found by solving a least-squares problem.
+Unlike lightning methods, however, the locations of the singular points of the function being approximated do not have to be known in advance.
+The AAA method is also root-exponentially convergent, and achieves a convergence rate close to the minimax rate.

-While all of the aforementioned methods can achieve root-exponential rates of convergence, Trefethen et al. (\cite{cluster}) made a key observation that the constant $C$ in the rates of convergence $O(\exp(-C \sqrt{n}))$ can be improved for most rational approximation methods by employing poles with tapered exponential clustering around singularities, such that the clustering density on a logarithmic scale tapers off linearly to zero near the singularities.
+While all of the aforementioned methods can achieve root-exponential rates of convergence, Trefethen et al. \cite{cluster} made a key observation that the constant $C$ in the rates of convergence $O(\exp(-C \sqrt{n}))$ can be improved for most rational approximation methods by employing poles with so-called tapered exponential clustering around singularities, so that the poles $\{z_j\}$ cluster like $O(\sqrt{n}-\sqrt{j})$ on a logarithmic scale.
+It was shown in~\cite{resolution} that lightning approximations~(\ref{eq:rx}) with $m=O(\sqrt{n})$ and with poles $\{z_j\}$ with tapered exponential clustering attain the minimax rate for the functions $f(x)=x^\alpha$ on $[0,1]$, where $\alpha > 0$.